Cheapest electricity plans in Western Australia

 Average electricity rates in Western Australia are approximately 28.9c/kWh, with an average daily supply charge of $1.08.
 Average annual bills are around $1,490.

-How do I find the cheapest electricity plan for my home in Western Australia?
+How do I find a competitive electricity plan for my home in Western Australia?

 Use our free comparison tool and enter your postcode.
-You can compare current plans from retailers available in your area, sorted by estimated cost for your usage level.
+You can review current plans from retailers available in your area, filtered by estimated cost for your usage level.